HaydenElza/elzahomestead.github.io/_posts/2016-3-19-SPIN-Farming-Plot.md

 <br>
 UPDATE 3/29/16
 <br>
 We used reinforced poly film to cover the greenhouse/processing area.
-The film is not intended for greenhouse use but will serve it purpose.
+The film is not intended for greenhouse use but will serve the purpose.
 The reinforcment netting inside the poly actually diffuses the light while allowing ~80-90% light transmission, perfect for seed starting and young plants.
 Next we will build out the processing tables and equipment inside.
 <br>
 [![](http://i.imgur.com/1Q0pFMy.jpg)](http://i.imgur.com/1Q0pFMy.jpg)
 <br>